-- When planning to tip your guide, be prepared to give cash.
-Sometimes this means having the cash with you on the outing, as upon your return to the lodge or base camp.
+- Always give cash if possible.
 You may not be able to access an ATM, or bank before you leave, so have your tip for your guide with you on the hunt.

-- If in a group setting, with multiple guides, consider selecting a leader among the clients to organize a donation pool for the gratuity to be split between the guides.
-Choose an appropriate time to present the gratuity, making sure all the guides are present, and that they know the gratuity is to be shared equally among them.
-Consider dividing the cash equally and present to each guide their tip at the same time, if possible.
+- If in a group setting with multiple guides, consider selecting a leader among the clients to organize a donation pool.
+Split the gratuity between the guides.
+Choose an appropriate time to present the gratuity, making sure all the guides are present.
+Divide the cash equally and present it to the guides at the same time.

 - When you’ve had numerous hunts with a particular guide, often you’ll build a strong, personal relationship.
 In this case your gratuity may vary from trip to trip.
 It may also include a useful and applicable gift.
 Maybe some needed equipment, a bottle of your guide’s favorite fine spirits, or other items that you have learned to be personal and appropriate.